ljw1004/csharpspec/csharp/classes.md

 #### Hiding

-A nested type may hide (§3.7.1) a base member.
+A nested type may hide ([Name hiding](basic-concepts.md#name-hiding)) a base member.
 The `new` modifier is permitted on nested type declarations so that hiding can be expressed explicitly.
 The example
 ```csharp
 using System;